 The Como Park Lantern Lighting Festival incorporates traditions such as the Bon Odori with Minnesota culture to create new traditions.
 Every year Mu Performing Arts, featuring the Mu-Min Chorus Mu-Daiko, and Mikaharu-kai Dance Group perform the Minnesota Bon Odori, celebrating Minnesotan culture with a Japanese flair.

 A collaborative effort between JASM, Como Park, and the Saint Paul-Nagasaki Sister City Committee (SPNSCC), the Lantern Lighting Festival is a chance for JASM to reach out to the community and directly promote cultural exchange.
 By creating a fun event for all ages, we hope to share the experience with people who fondly remember festivals in Japan, and those who wish to experience one for the first time.

 All of JASM’s events are made possible thanks to our sponsors, members, and volunteers.
 If you would like to become involved, find more information on opportunities below:

 Admission: $5 per person, $3 per child (3-12) & senior (age 65+).
 Children 2 & under are free.

 View Como Park Japanese Lantern Lighting Festival in a larger map.

 For this year’s Lantern Lighting Festival Event details, please click here.

 We are always welcoming new volunteers to help for the Lantern Lighting Festival.
-Please see the link above for contact info on how to volunteer for the current year.
+Please see this link for information on how to volunteer for this year’s festival.